 Group: Sorores Sanctae Hildae (unter Beteiligung einiger Bauern aus Iftelei).
 Language: Latin and slightly modernized Middle High German.
 Director: David Wiles.
 Stage manager: Isabel Schwörer

 Mary Magdalene is a courtesan who repents her life of sin and pleasure.
 When she anoints Christ’s feet with expensive ointment, Judas is outraged, and betrays his master for thirty pieces of silver.
 In the Garden of Gethsemane, Jesus begs for the cup to be taken from him, before accepting God’s will.
 Mary his mother suffers at the foot of the cross, and takes John as a replacement for the son she is losing.
 The juxtaposition of the two Maries is a striking feature of the play from which our extract is taken.
 The text originates in 12th-century Bavaria.
-Our performance can be seen again in Iffley churchyard at 12.00 on Sunday, 23 April, and at the Oxford Festival of the Arts on 16 July.
+The performance was repeated in Iffley churchyard on the following day.

 Group: Medieval Germanists.
 Language: Middle High German.
 Director: Luise Morawetz.